mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

     juju set --config=summit.yaml summit/0

 would update config for the live instances.

 Well...  some of the menus from the base template used absolute paths so it was simpler to cheat a bit early in the process to test it all in-place with actual dns names.
 Had we been doing this the "right" way from the beginning we would've had much more confidence in the stack when practicing recovery and failover later in the cycle... we would've been doing it all since day one.

-Another thing we had to do was playing with memcached.
+Another thing we had to do was manually test memcached.
 To test out caching we'd ssh to the memcached instance, stop the service, run memcached verbosely in the foreground.
 Once we determined everything was working the way we expected, we'd kill it and restart the upstart job.